Every year, more and more restaurants, shops and other Boothbay establishments are opening and staying open year-round.

 - The Boathouse Bistro (12 The By Way).
 An interesting mix of local seafood, tapas and more traditional fare makes for innovative cuisine and something a bit different amongst a host of lobster pounds.
 I highly recommend the cheese platter, the lobster tails in polenta, their chowder and their signature blueberry sangria.

 - Ports of Italy (47 Commercial St.).
 Fine northern Italian cuisine in a somewhat upscale ambience, Ports of Italy serves a variety of dishes with fresh ingredients and local seafood.
-Open at least through the New Year!
+Open at least late April through New Year’s Eve!

 - Robinson’s Wharf (20 Hendricks Hill Rd., Southport, ME 04576).
 Robinson’s is in a picturesque spot overlooking Townsend Gut, which separates Boothbay Harbor from Southport Island, making it the only place on this list that is not a 5 or 10-minute walk from the cottage.
 Still, it’s only a 10-minute drive if the drawbridge isn’t up.
 Robinson’s has an array of freshly caught seafood and recently switched to sit-down only service.
-Robinson's is now open year round for dinner Tuesday - Saturday 3:30 - 9pm.
+Robinson’s is now open year round.
 You can enjoy live music upstairs by the bar on most Friday evenings.
-Click here for their calendar of events.

 - Mama D’s (50 Union St., Tel.
 (207) 633-3464).
 A friendly coffee shop with breakfast and lunch service, Mama D’s is full of character.
 Don’t miss the blueberry cake!